systemmonkey42/sshportal/README.md

 `sshportal` embeds a configuration CLI.

-By default, the configuration user is `admin`, (can be changed using `--config-user=<value>` when starting the server.
-The shell is also accessible through `ssh [username]@portal.example.org`.
+By default, the configuration user is the user starting the server for the first time.
+It fallbacks to `root`.

-Each command can be run directly by using this syntax: `ssh admin@portal.example.org <command> [args]`:
+Each command can be run directly by using this syntax: `ssh root@portal.example.org <command> [args]`:

 ```
-ssh admin@portal.example.org host inspect toto
+ssh root@portal.example.org host inspect toto
 ```

-You can enter in interactive mode using this syntax: `ssh admin@portal.example.org`
+You can enter in interactive mode using this syntax: `ssh root@portal.example.org`

 ![sshportal overview](https://raw.github.com/libvoid/sshportal/master/.assets/overview.png)
 ---